 The term "lateral thinking" was coined by Edward De Bono in his 1971 book Lateral Thinking, although the concept itself dates back much earlier.
 Lateral thinking refers to a problem solving technique that emphasises looking at problems in novel and creative ways, by employing methods that may be unorthodox or not strictly logical, as opposed to tackling a problem directly using traditional logic.
-Some of the main principles in lateral thinking are generating a large number of potential alternative solutions, challenging assumptions, and suspending judgement on alternatives.
+Some of the main principles of lateral thinking are:

 Lateral thinking can be contrasted with what might be called "vertical thinking," thinking that is concerned with taking a single idea and pursuing it to its conclusion.
-Lateral thinking, on the other hand, is concerned with the generation of as many ideas as possible.
+Lateral thinking, on the other hand, is concerned with generating as many ideas as possible, not with evaluating and pursuing those ideas.
 Effective problem solving requires both vertical and lateral thinking.

 For an example of how lateral thinking can be used, consider these two word problems.
 First:

 A typist can type 15 pages in an hour.
 How many pages can five typists type in an hour?

 Answering the question mathematically, we would multiply: 15 pages/hour × 5 = 75 pages/hour.
 In the real world, assuming the speed of the typist to be typical, this is probably close to the correct answer.

 A construction worker can dig a hole two feet deep in ½ hour.
 How deep a hole can five construction workers dig in ½ hour?